Ludonope/TequilAPI/index.md

 bool hasParam(std::string const &param) const;
 ```

-And get is as a string
+This method allow you to get the uri as a string
 ```cpp
 std::string toString() const;
 ```